You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 While Lipitor is generally well-tolerated, higher doses can increase the risk of certain side effects.
 Some of the most common side effects associated with higher Lipitor doses include:

-Higher doses of Lipitor can increase the risk of muscle pain and weakness, particularly in older adults.
-This is because statins can disrupt the body's ability to produce coenzyme Q10, an essential nutrient for muscle function.
+Higher doses of Lipitor can increase the risk of muscle weakness and pain, particularly in older adults.
+This is because Lipitor can cause a buildup of a byproduct called statin myopathy, which can lead to muscle damage and weakness.

 Other Side Effects

-Higher doses of Lipitor can also cause a range of other side effects, including:
+Higher doses of Lipitor can also cause other side effects, such as:

-What can you do to minimize the risk of side effects?
+What can patients do to minimize the risk of side effects?

 Conclusion